bglendenning/itemtimingtrainer/README.md

 many context switches and distractions, which can lead to difficulty for players to mindfully perform the calculations necessary to compute a picked up item's next spawn time.
-Additional difficulty is presented when the player must calculate a spawn time that extends into the next minute of the match, because determining the remainder over _60_ of, for instance, 48 + 35, isn't commonly an intuitive process for those familiar with decimal calculations.
+Additional difficulty is presented when the player must calculate a spawn time that extends into the next minute of the match, because determining the remainder over _60_ of, for instance, _48 + 35_, isn't commonly an intuitive process for those familiar with decimal calculations.

 Item Timing Trainer was designed to work similarly to flash card practice.
-Through repetitive practice, the player will develop familiarity with the calculations, and over time will come to recognize patterns and relationships in the process, and memorize results, such that, when in game, the player will no longer experience the stress of calculating spawn times, and can focus on building the habits of being mindful of spawn times when items are picked up.
+Through repetitive practice, the player will develop familiarity with the calculations, and over time will come to recognize patterns and relationships in the process, and memorize results, such that, when in game, the player will no longer experience the stress of calculating spawn times, and can focus on building the habits of being mindful of spawn times when items are picked up, and of maintaining multiple spawn times in memory over time.

 The project is no longer actively developed.
 It is left for the posterity of those who may find themselves interested in mastering this esoteric skill.